tolauwae/phd-thesis/src/multiverse/multiverse.typ

 //\end{figure}

 #figure(image("../placeholder.png", height: 30%),
-    caption: [Comparison of execution time of \textit{no snapshotting} with \textit{snapshotting for every instructions}, and different checkpointing intervals; \textit{every 5, 10, 50, and 100 instructions}.
+    caption: [Comparison of execution time of _no snapshotting_ with _snapshotting for every instructions_, and different checkpointing intervals; _every 5, 10, 50, and 100 instructions_.
         The performance overhead is shown as execution time relative to the execution time when taking no snapshots.
     Left: Comparison of all checkpointing policies, snapshotting, and no snapshotting.
     Right: Comparison of all checkpointing policies with no snapshotting.
 The averages are taken over 10 runs of the same program.], )<fig:snapshotting-performance>

+//
-=== Forward Execution with Checkpointing
+=== Forward execution with checkpointing

-The first experiment evaluates the performance impact of checkpointing on the execution speed. % overhead of taking snapshots at different intervals in comparison to taking snapshots at every instruction or taking no snapshots at all.
+The first experiment evaluates the performance impact of checkpointing on the execution speed. //% overhead of taking snapshots at different intervals in comparison to taking snapshots at every instruction or taking no snapshots at all.
-We measured the execution time of a fixed number of instructions, when taking no snapshots, taking a snapshot every instruction, and for snapshotting after different intervals (5, 10, 50, or 100 instructions), as shown in @fig:snapshotting-performance. % for various different snapshot policies.
+We measured the execution time of a fixed number of instructions, when taking no snapshots, taking a snapshot every instruction, and for snapshotting after different intervals (5, 10, 50, or 100 instructions), as shown in @fig:snapshotting-performance. //% for various different snapshot policies.
 To reduce the impact of variable unknown factors, the program executed by the virtual machine includes no primitive calls.
-Specifically, this program checks for each integer from 1 to 13374242 if they are prime.
+Specifically, this program checks for each integer from 1 to $13,374,242$ if they are prime.
 Because this program has no primitive calls, the VM will only take snapshots at fixed intervals which are determined by the frontend.

 The left plot shown in @fig:snapshotting-performance, gives the time it took to execute up to 1250 instructions for each snapshot policy relative to taking no snapshots.
 Since snapshotting every instruction is so much slower, we added the right plot showing the same results, but without snapshotting at every instruction.
 For such small numbers of instructions, the execution time without any debugger intervention, remains roughly the same, taking on average 222.7ms.
 These results are shown in red.
 In contrast, when taking snapshots after every executed instruction, the execution time increases dramatically.
-For 1250 instructions it takes on average 19 seconds, which is around 85 times slower. % than without snapshotting.
+For 1250 instructions it takes on average 19 seconds, which is around 85 times slower. //% than without snapshotting.
 For only 250 instructions the execution time increases seventeen-fold, to 3.9 seconds.

 Once checkpointing is used the overhead reduces significantly.